cbacknet/AppLoader/README.md

 The **AppLoader** is just a little helper-script &mdash; written in PHP &mdash; which allows you to download database tools or even other tools _(if you add them to the script)_ from the client webspace itself and automatically extract them into a working-directory.
-This will save you the whole download/upload time and you can get back to your work much faster.
+This will save you the whole download/upload time, and you can get back to your work much faster.
 For this script we really went for simplicity: Just create an empty folder, give it write permission and upload the one single PHP file from this package.
 No fancy stuff that will again cost you a lot of upload time in regions with slow connection speeds and no possibility to